 It stands for Balled and Burlapped, which is similar to a potted tree.
 The tree is grown in the field along with our bare-root trees.
 However, this tree is dug in a way that the soil around the root is spaded out of the ground and placed in a wire basket that has been lined with burlap.
 Then it's tied tightly with twine to secure the root-ball that has been formed.
 The roots are much less disturbed with this transplanting process.

 We are certified to ship bare root trees (100% void of soil) to California; however, due to the California Department of Agriculture regulations, there are some items that are prohibited to ship into the state.
-The items which are prohibited are: Peaches, Plums, Apricots, Cherries, Nectarines, Almonds, Walnuts, Pecans, Hickory, Persimmons, Blueberries, Apples, Crabapples, Palms, Citrus, and Oaks.
+Some of the items which are prohibited are: Peaches, Plums, Apricots, Cherries, Nectarines, Almonds, Walnuts, Pecans, Hickory, Persimmons, Blueberries, Apples, Crabapples, Palms, Citrus, and Oaks.

 We do!
 If you would like to purchase a gift certificate, please give us a call at 1-866-586-6283.